emcf/thepipe/README.md

 ```
 The Pipe's output is a list of sensible "chunks", and thus can be used either for storage in a vector database or for direct use as a prompt.
 Extra features such as data table extraction, bar chart extraction, custom web authentications and more are available in the [API documentation](https://thepi.pe/docs).
 [LiteLLM](https://github.com/BerriAI/litellm) can be used to easily integrate The Pipe with any LLM provider.

 You can also use The Pipe from the command line.
-Here's how to recursively extract from a directory:
+Here's how to recursively extract from a directory, matching only a specific file type:
 ```
-thepipe path/to/folder
+thepipe path/to/folder --match *jsx
 ```

-##  How it works 🛠️

-The pipe is accessible from the command line or from [Python](https://www.python.org/downloads/).
-The input source is either a file path, a URL, or a directory.
-The pipe will extract information from the source and process it for downstream use with [language models](https://en.wikipedia.org/wiki/Large_language_model), [vision transformers](https://en.wikipedia.org/wiki/Vision_transformer), or [vision-language models](https://arxiv.org/abs/2304.00685).
-The output from the pipe is a sensible text-based (or multimodal) representation of the extracted information, carefully crafted to fit within context windows for any models from [gemma-7b](https://huggingface.co/google/gemma-7b) to [GPT-4](https://openai.com/gpt-4).
-It uses a variety of heuristics for optimal performance with vision-language models, including AI filetype detection with [filetype detection](https://opensource.googleblog.com/2024/02/magika-ai-powered-fast-and-efficient-file-type-identification.html), AI [PDF extraction](thepi.pe/docs), efficient [token compression](https://arxiv.org/abs/2403.12968), automatic [image encoding](https://en.wikipedia.org/wiki/Base64), [reranking](https://arxiv.org/abs/2310.06839) for [lost-in-the-middle](https://arxiv.org/abs/2307.03172) effects, and more, all pre-built to work out-of-the-box.

 ## Supported File Types 📚